Air-to-Air Stinger: Operational history

 An Iraqi MiG-25 shot down a Predator drone performing reconnaissance over the no fly zone in Iraq on 23 December 2002.
 Predators had been armed with Stingers, and were being used to "bait" Iraqi fighter planes, then run.
 In this incident, the Predator, with a top speed of 135 mph, and a ceiling of 25000 ft, could not run from the MiG-25, which has a top speed of 1900 mph, and a ceiling of 78740 ft, so it fired a Stinger missile.
 The Stinger failed to hit the MIG, possibly because it could not distinguish between the heat signatures of the MIG and the missile it fired.
 The missile fired by the MiG destroyed the Predator.
 This was the first time in history a conventional aircraft and a drone had engaged in combat.

 Models

 There are three variants of Air-to-Air Stinger (ATAS):

 ATAS

-The original Air-to-Air Stinger (ATAS) is an adaptation of the early versions man portable Stinger System including FIM-92B and C. It is a light weight missile designed to engage low altitude targets.
+The original Air-to-Air Stinger (ATAS) is an adaptation of the early versions man-portable Stinger System including FIM-92B and C. It is a lightweight missile designed to engage low-altitude targets.